 Why is a Residential Program Important?

 A residential program is a form of long term treatment that is designed to give you a foundation to build upon in the future as well as a safe place recover from addiction.
-The staff at West Hollywood ATC are a mix of medical professionals, peer mentors, and mental health professionals.
+The staff at West Hollywood Addiction Treatment Center are a mix of medical professionals, peer mentors, and mental health professionals.
 Far too often, addiction is the result of homelessness, abuse, and other forms of extreme stress, and a residential program is a way to block out all those stressors and focus on your own healing.
 It’s not uncommon for a person to need a residential program more than once in their lives.
 Remember, whether this is your first time in a program or not, that this is not a reflection on you or a failure on your part.
 It shows just how powerful the disease of addiction can be.

 Are you ready to take the next steps?
 Reach out today for a confidential conversation.